 When do disputes occur?

-Ideally, medical decisions are made in partnership between the patient, the family, and the health team, with the parental role gradually fading as the child develops in maturity.
+Ideally, decisions about what is in a child’s best interests are made in partnership between the family and the health team, with the parental role gradually fading as the child develops in maturity.

 How should a dispute be approached?